 These Best Ever Hush Puppies are crispy on the outside, and light 'n tender on the inside.
 They have a delicious sweet cornbread, fresh jalapeño, and onion taste.
 Plus, the easy prep and cooking instructions are what make these fried golden rounds a 'best ever' quick bread recipe!

-Please note that there are Affiliate Links in the content of Louisiana Woman Blog, and I will earn a commission if you purchase through those links.
+I’m an Amazon Associate.
+Please note that there are Affiliate Links in the content of the Louisiana Woman Blog, and I will earn a commission if you purchase through those links.
 Thank you!

 I thought so!

-However, the chances of getting a decent hush puppy can be a hit and miss adventure.
+However, the chances of getting a decent hush puppy can be a hit-and-miss adventure.
 It's been my experience that not every restaurant and fast food place offers consistent results.

 My first helper is this KitchenAid 3.5 Cup Food Chopper.
 The starter button is on the lid for easy access, and it has a powerful chop for such a little fella'.
 It's also light, easy to clean, comes with a BPA-Free bowl, and the cord wraps around it in a hidden slot for easy storage.
 I use it to process the onion and the jalapeno pepper for these quiet dough rounds.

 Next is the T-Fal Ultimate EZ Clean Deep Fryer.
 It's the ultimate fryer made of stainless steel for easy cleaning, with an inner basket and an oil filtration container on the bottom.
 This fryer makes storing and reusing oil a simple task.
 And clean-up is a breeze!
 I just set the fryer to 375 degrees and the oil reaches the perfect temperature for frying.
 It's just right for consistent cooking results with these Best Ever Hush Puppies.